cytab/Minigrid_DynamicProgramming/Maitrise_README.md

 ## Install Python Environment

-There are two options:

-A. (Recommended) Install with conda:

 1. Install conda, if you don't already have it, by following the instructions at [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)

 This install will modify the `PATH` variable in your bashrc.